shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/.ipynb_checkpoints/SystemsPlan-checkpoint.md

         <b>Data Partitioning:</b>We have leveraged a module <b>dataset.py</b> with a class <b>Email_Campaign_Dataset</b> which employs a Stratified K-Fold (default folds 5) to create training and testing data subsets.
 We use these subsets to provide the training and testing datasets to consumers of this class.
 There is also a get_validation_dataset method that applies a split from the training data as validation data.
     </li>
     <li>
         <b>Model Training and Metrics</b>We have leveraged a module <b>metrics.py</b> with a class <b>Metrics</b> to return metrics on testing data as well as to generate a report.
 There is a notebook under <b>analysis/model_performance.ipynb</b> that leverages all these classes.
 Our primary metric is <b>Conversion Rate</b> for which we calculate the Mean, Median, Minimum and Maximum.
-The general idea is to leverage the Q Table to get the next action (and hence state) and then get the conversion rate at this state.
+The general idea is to leverage the Q Table to get the next action (and hence state) and then get the conversion rate at this new state
     </li>
     <li>
         <b>Deployment Strategy:</b>We have packaged the interface into a Flask app in the module <b>email_campaign_service.py</b>.
 This app exposes a REST API interface and performs the preprocessing and training of the model during the start up phase.
 It exposes 1 end points one for '/get-next-action' that takes in a payload for a state + action and returns the next action to take.
 We also have a <b>email_campaign_service_test_nb.ipynb</b> Notebook that starts this service to test it on local